0110.2 – Policy Against Discrimination and Harassment

 The Valley Central School District believes in the dignity of the individual and recognizes the rights of all people to equal employment opportunities in the workplace.
 In this regard, the Valley Central School District (hereinafter “District”), is committed to a policy of protecting and safeguarding the rights and opportunities of all people to seek, obtain and hold employment without subjugation to harassment or discrimination in the workplace.
 It is the District’s policy to provide an employment environment free from harassment and discrimination based on race, color, gender, religion, religious creed, sex, familial or marital status, age, national origin or ancestry, physical or mental disability, genetic information/predisposition or carrier status, military or veteran status, sexual orientation, self-identified or perceived sex, gender expression, gender identity and the status of being transgender, pregnancy (including childbirth and related medical conditions, and including medical conditions related to lactation) citizenship, prior arrest or conviction record, domestic violence victim status or any other characteristics protected by applicable federal, state or local law.

-• By adopting and publishing this Policy, it is the intention of the District’s Board of Education to:
+• Policy Objectives By adopting and publishing this Policy, it is the intention of the District’s Board of Education to:

 (1) Notify employees about the types of conduct that constitute harassment and discrimination prohibited by this Policy;